Academic Support

 To access the login page, click on the link below

-Ms D Carrick - More Able Coordinator
+Ms D Carrick - Head of High Performance Learning

 Ewell Castle School provides a modified curriculum which, by its very nature, pays close attention to the needs of the individual, facilitated by small class sizes.
 We are inclusive in our approach and those pupils, who the school believes would benefit from the education that Ewell Castle is able to provide, will not be denied access because of a special educational need or disability (SEND) (See Admissions Policy).